Hash-Key-Uch/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This topic deals with dymanic libraries.
+This topic deals with dymanic libraries and how they can be used as shared systems.